-Each gameday at Auburn, the Tigers walk from Sewell Hall down Donahue Drive to Jordan-Hare Stadium.
+Each gameday, the Tigers walk from the Athletics Complex down Donahue Drive to Jordan-Hare Stadium.
 But the team doesn't make the walk alone; instead, they are cheered on by the thousands of Auburn fans who line the street and, in the process, create one of the great scenes in college football.
 The walk begins two hours before each game.

 that "the height of emotion [the Tiger Walk] reached in 1989 will be a watermark for years to come."